 Log in

-Though we do our best to stop wastewater overflows before they happen, we can't always prevent them.
-Please stay clear of the area and keep yourself safe.
-Until the wastewater blockage is cleared and the area cleaned up, any overflow poses a risk to the community and the environment.
-So, if you see a wastewater overflow, please report it.
+We do our best to stop wastewater (also called sewage) overflows before they happen.
+However, we can't always prevent them.
+Please stay clear of the area and stay safe.

-Stay clear of wastewater overflows by obeying our warning signs.
+Stay clear of wastewater overflows and obey our warning signs.
 It's the most important thing you can do to stay safe.

-It's important to avoid areas impacted by a wastewater overflow and to keep children and pets away from them.
-Here's why:
+It's important to avoid areas impacted by a wastewater overflow and to keep children and pets away from them:

 Wastewater that overflows into the environment can also harm sensitive species of flora and fauna.